-Payroll preferences give directions on how to access QuickBooks Online Payroll.
-Payroll can be accessed when you select it from the icon on the Payroll Home Page and the Payroll command in the Employees menu.
-Access is also available in the Payroll preferences
+Payroll preferences set up how the Payroll command works when you select it from the icon on the Payroll Home Page and the Payroll command on the Employees menu.

-- 1 Choose QuickBooks > Preferences. - 2 On the Preferences pane, select Payroll.
+- 1 Choose QuickBooks > Preferences.

+- 2 On the Preferences pane, select Payroll.

+- 3 Set the preferences described below.

+- 4 Close the Preferences pane.

 If you have employees and want to track your payroll in QuickBooks, choose which payroll system you want to use.
-When you select the Payroll command by choosing the Payroll icon on the Home Page or by choosing Employees > Payroll, QuickBooks Online Payroll will launch.
+When you select the Payroll command by choosing the Payroll icon on the Home Page or by choosing Employees > Payroll, the system you choose will launch.